kechcole/Blog-App/README.md

     # New line
     path('logout/', auth_views.LogoutView.as_view(), name='logout'),
 ```
-Default log out page for django :
+Default log out page for Django :
 ![Logout page](./images/14.DefaultLogoutPage.png)

-The page exposes unwarranted individual users to the admin section, this can be corrected by customising a html page and then passing this template as a variable to `as_view()` function.
-The file will be loaced in the same directory as the login template.
+The page exposes unwarranted individual users to the admin section, this can be corrected by customizing a html page and then passing this template as a variable to `as_view()` function.
+The file will be located in the same directory as the login template.
 ```python
     # New line
     path('logout/', auth_views.LogoutView.as_view(template_name='users/logout.html'), name='logout'),

 ```
-Customised log out page :
+Customized log out page :
 ![Login error](./images/14.2CustomLogout.png)

-#### 6.4 Naviagation Page.
+#### 6.4 Navigation Page.
-Currently our navigation panel does not update when a user is logged in or signed out, i.e if one is logged in, a logout link should appear and vice verser.
+Currently our navigation panel does not update when a user is logged in or signed out, i.e if one is logged in, a logout link should appear and vice versa.
 A user can be authenticated in the base template by adding a control measure to check status.
 First attach a link to the logout and register buttons, i.e `href="{% url 'logout'%}"`.
-Django gives us acess to a User variable that has attributre `is_authenticated`, it checks log status.
+Django gives us access to a User variable that has attribute `is_authenticated`, it checks log status.
 In the base html, We will create a python condition; if user is logged in then display logout button else display register button.

 ```html
     <!-- Items on the left -->